 Yangon Historic City Center

-Following Myanmar’s emergence from isolation under military dictatorship and new foreign investment opportunities, a rush of development now imperils Yangon’s unique landscape.
+Following Myanmar’s emergence from isolation under military dictatorship and its subsequent foreign investment opportunities, a rush of development now imperils Yangon’s unique landscape.
 Modernizing the city while protecting and promoting its tangible and intangible heritage represents a key challenge.
-Beautiful, century-old residential and commercial buildings, deteriorated from long neglect, are being torn down at an alarming rate.
-Significant heritage buildings are being replaced with poorly designed structures that fail to integrate within the historic context.
-Invaluable views are also being forfeited to new, high-rise developments, and government-owned buildings have fallen further into disrepair since the regime moved the administrative capital to Nay Pyi Taw in 2005.
+Beautiful residential and commercial heritage buildings, deteriorated from long neglect, are being torn down at an alarming rate and replaced with poorly designed structures that fail to integrate within the historic context.
+Invaluable views are also being forfeited to new high-rise developments, and government-owned buildings have fallen into disrepair since the regime moved the administrative capital to Nay Pyi Taw in 2005.

 An international conference builds momentum in the heritage field